October 31 – November 5, 2023 • Santa Monica

 Guidelines for All Participants

-Notice to Each Participant
+Notice to AFM Participant

-Express Consent by Participant
+Express Consent by AFM Participant

-Communications Sent by Participant
+Communications Sent by AFM Participant

-Limitations on Liability of IFTA / Indemnification of IFTA by Each Participant
+Limitations on Liability of IFTA

 Exhibitor Guidelines